ggerganov/llama.cpp/README.md

     ```bash
     make LLAMA_OPENBLAS=1
     ```
-    Note: in order to build with OpenBLAS support enabled on Arch Linux you must edit the Makefile adding at the end of the line 105: `-lcblas`
+    Note: In order to build on Arch Linux with OpenBLAS support enabled you must edit the Makefile adding at the end of the line 105: `-lcblas`

   - Using CMake